USC Spine Center

 Doctor's Visits and Follow-Up

 Patients will return for a follow-up visit to see the doctor approximately 8-12 days after surgery.
 The incision will be inspected and one suture will be removed.
 Medications will be refilled if necessary.
-Patients will usually return to see Dr. Spoonamore or Dr. Smith every 4-6 weeks thereafter, and an x-ray will be taken to confirm the fusion area is stable and healing appropriately.
+Patients will usually return to see Dr. Spoonamore every 4-6 weeks thereafter, and an x-ray will be taken to confirm the fusion area is stable and healing appropriately.
 At 10-14 weeks after surgery, patients will be given a prescription to begin physical therapy for gentle neck exercises.

 Results and Outcome Studies